Direct to Patient Services

 The Partnership Community Workers (PCWs) team form a diverse network based in community organisations and high schools.
 They work in collaboration with general practice teams and their local communities to further develop pathways into primary health services.

-- support clients to address other needs that are impacting on their health, e.g., housing, benefits, social isolation
+- support people to identify and address needs impacting on their health

-- provide referrers with information and resources about supports available in the community
+- provide information about supports/resources available in the community and connect people with support services

 If you are a community provider or GP who has a client, or there are people within your community who are in need of medical help but are unable to access this help for various reasons, click here for the referral form.
 The PCW will liaise with the local general practice team to link people into assistance that may be available to those identified through our community networks and referrals.
 Please click here for the PCW contact details and practice allocation and here for a service brochure.